 Before the workshop, all registered participants will receive access to Editorial Manager, the platform that CIRSE Journals use to manage manuscript submissions and peer-review comments.

-In the weeks leading up to the session, registered participants will be invited to review a dummy paper in Editorial Manager - a real manuscript previously submitted to a CIRSE journal, anonymized and repurposed for educational use.
-They will act as a reviewer and be asked to submit their review within a set timeframe, simulating a real editorial workflow.
+In May, registered participants will be invited to review a dummy paper in Editorial Manager - a real manuscript previously submitted to a CIRSE journal, anonymized and repurposed for educational use.
+They will act as a reviewer and be asked to submit their review within 14 days of invitation, simulating a real editorial workflow.

 During the live workshop, the reviews will be discussed by experienced editors from CIRSE journals, providing feedback and insights on how to conduct high-quality peer reviews.
 Participants will learn how manuscripts are evaluated, with discussions on decision types (minor/major revisions, accept/reject) and how to respond to reviewers.